Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

-Following a similar approach to vascular remodeling studies \citep{Eriksson2014, Grytsan2017}, we assume that a constituent mass change results in either a change in volume or in density for that constituent.
-For volume adaptation (VA), the individual density is constant and the individual volume changes, while for density adaptation (DA), the individual density is adaptive and the individual volume is constant.
-The hypotheses regarding VA and DA for each constituent are substantiated by mechanobiological considerations in Section \ref{sec:Cardiac Model}.
+We assume that a constituent mass change results in either a change in volume or in density for that constituent \citep{Eriksson2014, Grytsan2017}.
+For VA, the density of the individual constituent is constant while its volume changes.
+For DA, the density of the individual constituent adapts and its volume remains constant.
+Mechano-biological considerations substantiate the hypotheses regarding VA and DA for each constituent in Sec. \ref{sec:cardmodel}.

 In the VA scenario, the individual mass density remains constant during G\&R, i.e., $r_{i} \equiv r_{i}^0$.
 Therefore, we can write: